NHL

 The Sharks are a team on the rise, and they already have one of the best players in hockey in second-year sensation Macklin Celebrini.
 But they still need some help around him to help bring everything together, and more center depth should be at the top of the list.

-The hope, in time, is that Michael Misa becomes that No. 2 player to pair up with Celebrini, but he is not quite there just yet.
-And even if he does take a big step forward next season (which is certainly possible) the Sharks could still use a veteran, two-way player like Hischier to really make them a matchup problem down the middle.
+The hope is that Michael Misa becomes the No. 2 player to pair up with Celebrini, but he is not quite there just yet.
+And even if he does take a big step forward next season, the Sharks could still use a veteran, two-way player like Hischier to really make them a matchup problem down the middle.

 The Sharks went from bad to competitive in 2025-26.
-The far more difficult step is going from competitive to contender.
-They have a great collection of young talent to help get there, but they can not just wait around and hope for it all to develop.
-Sometimes you need to make a big addition for a proven star.
+The more difficult step is going from competitive to contender.
+They have a great collection of young talent, but they cannot just wait around and hope it all develops.
+Sometimes you need to make a big addition with a proven star.

 TOP NEWS